About Jess Barnett

 Photo: Raziel Panic

 Concord, NH, resident Jess Barnett is a self-taught artist and has been painting since 2004.
-She is currently a visiting artist at Artistic Roots, an artists’ coop in Plymouth, NH, and has a show titled "Awakenings" hanging at the Wellness at Villageworks building in Acton, MA, through August 2019.
+She is a member of and teaching artist at Artistic Roots, an artists’ coop in Plymouth, NH, and has a show titled Awakening currently hanging at the Wellness at Villageworks building in Acton, MA, through October 2019.
 She counts among her influences the Color Field movement, the region of New England, Japanese minimalist painters, Francis Bacon, Dale Chihuly, Stephen Gammell, Franz Kline, and Andrew Wyeth.

 A former member of the Fort Point Artists Community in Boston, Ms. Barnett has exhibited in a variety of locations in Massachusetts and New Hampshire, including 6 Bridges Gallery; the Beacon Hill Art Walk; the SoWa Art Walk; Achilles; the FPAC Gallery Art at 12; the Lilypad in Inman Square; Cambridge Common; Bricco; the Harbor Art Gallery; and the Larkin Gallery.
 Ms. Barnett took lessons in glassblowing at Diablo Glass School in Roxbury, MA, and is enrolled in an encaustic wax workshop in Gloucester, MA, in October 2019.